chevere/xr-docs/introduction/README.md

 # Introduction

-xrDebug is a dump debug utility for PHP.
-It uses a [ReactPHP](https://reactphp.org/) [SSE](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_events) server to provide a web-based debug [application server](../server/README.md) that you can access in any web browser.
+xrDebug is a dump debug utility providing an [application server](../server/README.md) where you can send debug payloads, and stream these messages to multiple peers in any web browser.

-Here's, this is what you write in your PHP code:
+Here's, this is what you write in your code:

 ```php
 xr('Hello, world!');